 5. Take both still shots and action shots of your subject

-For those of you who shoot birds or wildlife, this shouldn’t be too difficult.
+For those of you who shoot birds, wildlife, and events, this shouldn’t be too difficult.
 But if you’re a flower and landscape photographer?
 It’ll undoubtedly be challenging.

 If you generally photograph still subjects, you may have to get creative.
 Try to take some intentional camera movement photos.
 Or see if you can get some sort of action to happen in the frame (e.g., flowers blowing in the wind, waves crashing on the beach).

 And that’s it!
-It may seem simple, but the exercise will force you out of your comfort zone.
-And get you taking some fresh photos!
+It may seem simple, but the exercise will force you out of your comfort zone and get you taking some fresh photos!

-6. Edit your favorite nature photo in 5 different ways
+6. Edit your favorite photo in five different ways

 So for this exercise, you should start thinking about different post-processing options.
 (You can always use Instagram for inspiration.)
-And edit your favorite nature photo in five distinct ways.
+And edit your favorite image in five distinct ways.

 You should experiment with edits in Lightroom, Photoshop, or another high-quality editing program.
 See what happens when you increase the saturation.
 See what happens when you drop the contrast.

-7. Take a nature photo every single day for a month
+7. Take a photo every single day for a month

-Now you know 7 great exercises – all designed to improve your photography skills, fast.
+Now you know 7 great exercises that are designed to quickly improve your photography skills.

-You’ll soon be taking nature photos like a pro!
+And you’ll soon be capturing photos like a pro!